Walodja1987/xban/README.md

 By adopting a fixed-length numeric identifier with an IBAN-style checksum, Ethereum payments become easier to verify manually.
 In addition, it provides a bridge between traditional financial workflows and Ethereum-native payments.

-XBAN is not a name service and does not replace or interfere with existing naming systems such as XNS, ENS, WNS or GNS.
+It is worth highlighting that an XBAN does not replace or interfere with existing naming systems such as XNS, ENS, WNS or GNS.
 Those protocols provide human-readable names; XBAN provides banking-style account numbers.
 An Ethereum address can have both, and applications can display whichever identifier fits the context.
-Applications may choose whichever identifier best fits their users.

 ## Core Principles